How to create Azure SQL database

 Why Create an SQL Database on Azure

 Maintaining the on-premise environment is a headache.
-You can easily create the SQL database in Azure and no headache for the infrastructure.
+You can easily create the SQL database in Azure, and there is no headache for the infrastructure.

 You can easily move the databases between different machines in the cloud environments.